AbdelrhmanHamouda/locust-k8s-operator/docs/advanced_topics.md

 #### Affinity Options

-The specification fot affinity is defined as follows
+The specification for affinity is defined as follows

 === ":octicons-file-code-16: `affinity-spec.yaml`"